 Are you continually building on and improving your product or services?
 See if you have customers who would enjoy visiting your office to give feedback.
 It’s a great opportunity to improve or test a new product launch while giving your customer a voice in the process.

-We also have a customer board that meets quarterly.
+Justworks, for example, has a customer board that meets regularly.
 Board members voice what they want to see in the company and help inform our product roadmap.
 It also gives them the chance to network with each other about the successes and difficulties of starting and running a small business.